dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Javascript-Tracker.md

 You will want to set these arguments programmatically, across all of your ad zones/slots - for guidelines on how to achieve this with the [OpenX adserver] [openx], please see the following sub-sections.

-#### OpenX: Ad zone HTML append

-Assuming that you do not have access to the host website(s) to add the SnowPlow header script, you will need to add the SnowPlow header script and SnowPlow `trackImpression()` call as an append to each ad zone in your ad server.
+#### 3.6.2 Example: implementing impression tracking with SnowPlow and OpenX

+Most ad servers enable you to append custom code to your ad tags.
 Here's what the zone append functionality looks like in the OpenX adserver (OnRamp edition):

 ![zoneappend] [zoneappend]